 Distinguished Summer Research Fellows must work full time in the lab of an engineering faculty member for at least 10 weeks and cannot take summer courses.
 The $10,000 is considered taxable income (please consult with a tax professional).

 Students can be awarded a fellowship at the time of admission to Boston University OR may apply when they are sophomores or juniors.
 Current fellowships include the Lutchen Fellowship and the Healey Fellowship.
 The application for current engineering students is available here.
-Applications are due by March 2, 2020.
+We are not currently accepting applications for summer 2021.

 Below are videos of recent awardees, outlining the research they completed with the fellowship.

 Above: Video profiles students participating in research from summer 2019.